 You can both schedule posts and enjoy analytics.
 Plus it makes contests and promotions easier.

 We’ve shown you a lot of tools for posting to social media.
 Now it’s time to measure those new efforts.

 See how they’re working and how you can still improve.

 For that, SumAll makes things easy for you with their social media analytics.

-It can tell you how your audience size and engagement is changing over time – either in their advanced dashboard or super simple daily digest emails.
+It can tell you how your audience size and engagement are evolving over time – either in their advanced dashboard or super-simple daily digest emails.
 You also get incredibly detailed information about your audience to better target your content and ads.

 Time to step-up your social media game